Chapter

 In response, Jesus pointed out that their disbelief was the result of stubbornness (John 5:39–40).
 They were not willing to believe since they were not part of the "sheep" given to Jesus by the Father (John 10:25–27).
 Jesus then continued to proclaim that the eternal life He offers (John 3:16) is absolutely irrevocable.
 In the prior verse, Jesus uses a Greek phrasing that is emphatic and forceful: they will not perish for all of eternity.

 Here, Jesus again links His power and authority with that of God the Father.
-Those who are saved through Jesus Christ are saved because they are "given" to Jesus, and given by God.
+Those who are saved through Jesus Christ are saved because they are "given" to Jesus by God.
 Jesus once again uses the symbolism of being "snatched," which He referred to in the prior verse (John 10:28) as well as His earlier statements about eternal life (John 10:12).
 Here, though, He indicates that it is the hand of the Father from which they cannot be taken.

 Expand